Naros/governance/GOVERNANCE.md

 If the pull request author is a member of the Debezium steering committee, this counts as one of the two required votes.

 Pull requests that are small, low-risk, uncontroversial, or prefixed with `[ci]` or `[docs]` may freely be merged by any committer without any votes.
+Examples of uncontroversial changes may include:

+* Refactoring redundant code within a small number (2-5) of files that yields no behavior change.
+* Adding or changing logged output.
+* Adding or improving test suite code with no loss of test coverage.

 Whenever in doubt about the pull request's scope and risk, use the two positive vote requirement.

 ### Lazy consensus votes